 115.53 Inmate access to outside confidential support services Auditor Overall Determination: Meets Standard Auditor Discussion The RCJ provides the number to contact the Family Crisis Center and the National Rape Crisis hotline to provide inmates with confidential emotional support services related to sexual abuse.
-However, at the time of the on-site portion of the audit the RCJ had not entered into a MOU with this organization.
-The inmate handbook does list both the address and the phone number for the Family Crisis Center in Bottineau even though the MOU had not been signed.
-CORRECTIVE ACTION: The auditor required the RCJ enter into a MOU to provide support services.
-The RCJ entered into an agreement with the Bottineau Family Crisis Center to provide these support services and provided the auditor with a signed copy of the MOU.
-The auditor spoke with the Family Crisis Center who stated they have agreed to provide the services.
+The RCJ has a Memorandum of Understanding (MOU) with the Family Crisis Center in Bottineau for these services.
+The inmate handbook does list both the address and the phone number for the Family Crisis Center in Bottineau.
+The auditor verified with the Family Crisis Center in Bottineau that they will provide these services as listed in the MOU.

-115.54 Third-party reporting Auditor Overall Determination: Meets Standard Auditor Discussion The RCJ had not provided information for third party reporting at the time of the on-site portion of the audit.
-Third parties include family members and other visitors, attorneys, religious volunteers or any other person providing information on behalf of an inmate.
-There was no reporting instructions and information available for third party reporting on the website.
-CORRECTIVE ACTION: The auditor required the RCJ provide information on how an individual can make a third party report on behalf of an inmate.
+115.54 Third-party reporting Auditor Overall Determination: Meets Standard Auditor Discussion Third parties include family members and other visitors, attorneys, religious volunteers, or any other person providing information on behalf of an inmate.
+The RCJ provides information on how an individual can make a third-party report on behalf of an inmate.
 The RCJ created a tri-fold pamphlet and posted this in visitation and in the waiting area.
-The pamphlet is given to inmates at booking and it is posted on their website.
+The pamphlet is given to inmates during the intake process, and it is posted on their website.
 The brochure identifies information on how to report sexual abuse on behalf of an inmate.

-115.61 Staff and agency reporting duties Auditor Overall Determination: Meets Standard Auditor Discussion RCJ PREA Policy requires all staff to immediately report any knowledge, suspicion, or information regarding an incident of sexual abuse or harassment and for staff not to reveal any information related to a sexual abuse report to anyone other than the extent necessary.
+115.61 Staff and agency reporting duties Auditor Overall Determination: Meets Standard Auditor Discussion The RCJ PREA Policy requires all staff to immediately report any knowledge, suspicion, or information regarding an incident of sexual abuse or harassment and for staff not to reveal any information related to a sexual abuse report to anyone other than the extent necessary.
 Staff interviewed understood and spoke specifically about this procedure.
 Inmate interviews supported the fact that inmates are also aware of the reporting and confidentiality requirements of sexual abuse and sexual harassment.

-115.62 Agency protection duties Auditor Overall Determination: Meets Standard Auditor Discussion RCJ PREA Policy requires staff to take immediate action to protect any inmate they learn is subject to substantial risk of imminent sexual abuse.
+115.62 Agency protection duties Auditor Overall Determination: Meets Standard Auditor Discussion The RCJ PREA Policy requires staff to take immediate action to protect any inmate they learn is subject to substantial risk of imminent sexual abuse.
 All staff interviewed were aware of this procedure.
 There were no instances when an inmate was subject to a substantial risk of imminent sexual abuse.